 How are the Challis Grip Screw O-rings different than the #60 O-rings that have long been used to prevent loose screws?
 They perform the same, but are much smaller and will not cause the grip screws to stand proud of the grip like #60 O-rings do.

 Are special tools required to install or remove Hex Drive Bushings?
 No. they can be driven by a standard 7/32” nut driver.
 They can be also be driven with a socket wrench, but great care should be used to avoid excessive torque, which can strip the threads in the frame.
 We sell two tools for use with our bushings: One is a simple nut driver.
-The other is a torque limiting nut driver that will install the bushings in a steel frame with the proper amount of torque, without worry about applying excessive torque (not suitable for use with aluminum or titanium frames).
+The other is a torque limiting nut driver that will install the bushings in a steel or aluminum frame with the proper amount of torque.

 How much torque should be used to install Hex Drive Bushings?
-We recommend 27 in-lbs max torque when installing our bushings in a steel frame.
-We suggest 18 in lbs max torque for aluminum frames.
-We have not tested titanium frames and so we have no recommendation.
+We recommend 18 in-lbs torque when installing our bushings in a steel and aluminum frames.

 Should Loctite be used when installing Hex Drive Bushings?
-If our bushings are installed with the proper torque and used with the bushing and grip screw O-rings, they do not require Loctite.
+If our bushings are installed with the proper torque and used with the bushing O-rings they do not require Loctite.
 If you feel the need to use Loctite, we recommend blue.

 How is your Frame Repair Tap (oversize) different than other taps?
 It saves a step and assures the proper size of hole.
 It will cut the same size threads as similar taps, but it has a special grind on the end that reams the hole to the proper size prior to cutting the threads.
 There is no need to use a drill to size the hole before tapping.
 As with any tap, a guide should be used to hold it perpendicular to the frame.